Vector TSP: A Traveling Salesperson Problem with Racetrack-like Acceleration Constraints: Introduction

 In a recreational column of the {\em Scientific American} in 1973~\cite{gardner1973sim}, Martin Gardner presented a paper-and-pencil game known as \Racetrack (not to be confused with a similarly titled \TSP heuristic~\cite{mobile_sink} that is not related to acceleration).
 The physical model is as follows.
 In each step, a vehicle moves according to a discrete-coordinate vector (initially the zero vector), with the constraint that the vector at step $i+1$ cannot differ from the vector at step $i$ by more than one unit in each dimension.
-The game consists of finding the best trajectory (smallest number of vectors) in a given race track defined by start/finish areas and polygonal boundaries.
-A nice feature of such models is the ability to think of the state of the vehicle at a given time as a point in a double dimension {\em configuration space}, such as $(x,y,dx,dy)$ when the original space is $\mathbb{Z}^2$.
-The optimal trajectory can then be found by performing a breadth-first search in the configuration graph (these techniques are described in the present paper).
-These techniques were rediscovered many times, both in the \Racetrack context (see {\it e.g.}~\cite{schmid2005vector, bekos2018algorithms, olsson2011genetic, blogernie}) and in the kinodynamics literature (see {\it e.g.}~\cite{donald1993kinodynamic,canny1988complexity})---we will consider them as folklore.
-Bekos \textit{et al.}~\cite{bekos2018algorithms} presented a more efficient algorithm for simple tracks of uniform width, as well as ''local view'' algorithms in which the track is discovered in an online fashion during the race.
-The computational complexity of the \Racetrack problem has also been characterized in several terms.
-For example, Holzer and McKenzie~\cite{holzer2010computational} proved that \Racetrack is NL-complete.
-They also proved that the reachability problem with a given time limit (referred to as single-player \Racetrack) is NL-complete, as well as that deciding the existence of a winning strategy in Gardner’s original two-player \Racetrack (where the positions cannot be occupied by both players simultaneously) is P-complete.
+The game consists of finding the best trajectory (smallest number of vectors, regardless of distance) in a given race track.
+A nice feature of such models is the ability to think of the state of the vehicle at a given time as a point $(x,y,dx,dy)$ in a {\em configuration space}.
+Note that this game is not a version of TSP, since only the starting and final positions are specified.
+In fact, an optimal trajectory in this game can be found by performing a simple breadth-first search in the configuration graph.
+These techniques, which we describe in more details in the present paper, were rediscovered many times, both in the \Racetrack context (see {\it e.g.}~\cite{bekos2018algorithms, blogernie, olsson2011genetic, schmid2005vector}) and in the kinodynamics literature (see {\it e.g.}~\cite{canny1988complexity,donald1993kinodynamic})---they can now be considered as folklore.
+Note that a more efficient algorithm for \Racetrack instances of uniform width was proposed by Bekos \textit{et al.}~\cite{bekos2018algorithms}, as well as ''local view'' algorithms in which the track is discovered in an online fashion during the race.
+The theoretical complexity of the \Racetrack problem has also been studied.
+In particular, Holzer and McKenzie~\cite{holzer2010computational} proved that \Racetrack is NL-complete.
+They also proved that the reachability problem with a given time limit (referred to as single-player \Racetrack) is NL-complete, and that deciding the existence of a winning strategy in Gardner’s original game when the positions cannot be occupied by two players simultaneously is P-complete (under polylogarithmic time reductions).